replit/kaboom/doc/25-platformer.md

 Here are some ideas to try out to make the game more entertaining:

-- add background music to play as the game progresses
+- Add background music to play as the game progresses
-- given the player temporary flying abilities when they eat an apple
+- Give the player temporary flying abilities when they eat an apple

 Try out the embedded repl below:

-<iframe height="400px" width="100%" src="https://replit.com/@ritza/platformer?embed=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@ritza/platformer?embed=true"></iframe>